deis/example-ruby-sinatra/README.md

 gem 'sinatra'
 ~~~

-Install your dependencies on your local workstation using a `bundle install`:
+Install your dependencies on your local workstation using `bundle install`:

 ~~~
 $ bundle install